Detailed Study of the $^{59}$Cu(p,$\alpha)^{56}$Ni Reaction and Constraints on Its Astrophysical Reaction Rate: Conclusions

 \section{Conclusions}

 We have presented a new, experimentally constrained determination of the stellar $^{59}$Cu$(p,\alpha)^{56}$Ni reaction rate based on a direct measurement of the excitation function using the MUSIC active-target detector at FRIB.
-The present measurement provides angle- and energy-integrated cross sections over the center-of-mass energy range $E_{\mathrm{cm}} = 2.43$–5.88~MeV, extending to lower energies than previously measured.
+The present measurement provides angle- and energy-integrated cross sections over the center-of-mass energy range $E_{\mathrm{cm}} = 2.43$--5.88~MeV, extending to lower energies than previously measured.

 Statistical-model calculations using TALYS were performed to extrapolate the cross sections to lower energies and to extract the stellar reaction rate at temperatures relevant for XRBs and the $\nu p$-process in CCSNe.
-Variations in the $\alpha$-OMP, nuclear level-density, and treatment of discrete levels were systematically explored.
-TALYS calculations employing the DEM-3 $\alpha$-OMP, which best reproduce the measured cross sections, provide a reliable energy dependence for the $^{59}$Cu$(p,\alpha)^{56}$Ni reaction.

-Uncertainties in the stellar reaction rate were evaluated by analyzing the sensitivity to TALYS parameters to the stellar enhancement factor.
+To robustly constrain this extrapolation, we performed a systematic optimization of the DEM-3 $\alpha$-optical model potential geometry to best reproduce the measured cross sections.
+Furthermore, to rigorously quantify the model-selection uncertainty, we conducted a Bayesian model averaging (BMA) analysis over 96 TALYS parameter combinations, incorporating systematic variations in the $\alpha$-OMP, nuclear level densities, and the treatment of discrete levels.
+Through this BMA framework, the resulting recommended stellar rate carries a fully propagated, temperature-dependent uncertainty factor of 1.26--1.63 over the temperature range $T_9 = 0.2$--10.
 At higher temperatures, the propagated uncertainty in the ground-state contribution remains small, demonstrating that the present laboratory measurement provides the most robust experimental constraint to date on a substantial fraction of the stellar rate.

-A comparison with previously available experimental data shows overall consistency, while the recommended stellar is lower than the experimental constraint from Bhathi \textit{et al.} and higher than that reported by Kim \textit{et al.}.
-Moreover, the reaction rate derived here is lower than the REACLIB evaluation for $T_9 \leq 3$ and consistent with the STARLIB rate.
+A comparison with previously available experimental data shows overall consistency, while the recommended stellar rate is lower than the experimental constraint from Bhathi \textit{et al.} and higher than that reported by Kim \textit{et al.}.
+Moreover, the reaction rate derived here is lower than the REACLIB evaluation for $T_9 \leq 3$ and roughly consistent with the STARLIB rate.